bulletshot60/primer-arduino/README.md

 3) Download https://github.com/interactive-matter/aJson and place the contents into the folder you just created.

+2) Create an EnableInterrupt folder in your Documents/Arduino/libraries folder.

+3) Download https://github.com/GreyGnome/EnableInterrupt and place the contents into the folder you just created.

 4) Open the Sketch in Arduino studio.